perceptioncqu/perception-group/_members/Luheng_Huang.md

 My current research direction is autonomous navigation on complex terrain.

-I'm going to study for a master's degree in 2025.
+I'm studying for a master's degree.